metamorph-inc/openmeta-mms/docs/pet/pet_analysis_blocks.rst

 -  Only scalar (double) type values are allowed as inputs and outputs.
--  There can be more than one function declared in the script, but the wrapper will only use the function with the same name and the script filename.
+-  There can be more than one function declared in the script, but the wrapper will only use the function with the same name as the script filename.
 These names must match exactly.

 Adding Matlab Wrappers to a PET